armory/knowledge-base/README.md

 ### Posts

 * Add, update or remove a post in the *Posts* collection.
-* The tutorials page is organised by categories.
+* The tutorials page is organized by categories.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.

 ### Lets break it down a little more
 There are two primary posts types, Document and Video.

-An important part of the orginization of the posts for both documents and videos is the metadata at the top of the file.
+An important part of the organization of the posts for both documents and videos is the metadata at the top of the file.
 Breaking down what each field means.

 - date: the publishing date, it **will not** show up to the end user, used for SEO